UoE-macOS/autopkg-recipes/Native Instruments/README.md

 * `product`: The product to install.
 Only 'Komplete' is currently supported
 * `downloads`: Folder to download items to

+### Product Lists
+I haven't been able to find any way to programatically determine the list of products that make up a suite (eg Komplete), so to help the processor we need to provide the lists as text files.
+You can see the list for Komplete 11 in the `product_lists` directory.
+To add a new product, or a new version of an existing product, just create a new file called PRODUCT_VERSION.txt in that directory and pass the PRODUCT and VERSION to autopkg.
+For example, you could create `product_lists/komplete_12.txt` and then override the `Komplete11.pkg.recipe` recipe, setting VERSION to 12.

+How do you get the identifiers?
+Good question.
+The best place I can suggest is to look in the preference files in `/Library/Preferences.com.native-instruments*` on a machine with the suite that you want installed.

 ## Implementation
 The `NIDownloadProvider.py` processor is a thin wrapper around the `native_instruments_helper.py` tool in this directory. `native_instruments_helper.py` can be used on its own to perform downloads or even full installs of (currently) Komplete 11.
 Run it for more information: `python ./native_instruments_helper.py --help`